Plan Your Visit

 Museums for All

-The UMFA supports Museums for All.
-Present a Utah Horizon or EBT (Electronic Benefit Transfer) card and valid photo ID to receive free admission for 1–4 visitors.
+The UMFA supports Museums for All with free admission for those in our community who receive food assistance.
+Present a Utah Horizon, EBT (Electronic Benefit Transfer), or WIC (Women, Infants, and Children) card and valid photo ID to receive free admission for up to four visitors.

 Blue Star Museums